rashidrao-pk/anomaly_detection_trust_case_study/README.md

 - two notebooks [`AD_VAE_GAN_SCREW.ipynb`](https://github.com/rashidrao-pk/anomaly_detection_trust_case_study/blob/main/AD_VAE_GAN_SCREW.ipynb) and [`VAE_GAN_AD_HAZELNUT.ipynb`](https://github.com/rashidrao-pk/anomaly_detection_trust_case_study/blob/main/AD_VAE_GAN_HAZELNUT.ipynb) which are main files to have all the working to reproduce the results for the proposed approach.
 - [`models.py`](https://github.com/rashidrao-pk/anomaly_detection_trust_case_study/blob/main/models.py) contains the codes for VAE GAN model used in the proposed appoach and [`utils.py`](https://github.com/rashidrao-pk/anomaly_detection_trust_case_study/blob/main/utils.py) contains all the functions required to run both notebooks ( `AD_VAE_GAN_SCREW.ipynb` & `VAE_GAN_AD_HAZELNUT.ipynb`).

+#Abstract
+Generative models based on variational autoencoders are a popular technique for detecting anomalies in images in a semi-supervised context.
+A common approach employs the anomaly score to detect the presence of anomalies, and it is known to reach high level of accuracy on benchmark datasets.
+However, since anomaly scores are computed from reconstruction disparities, they often obscure the detection of various spurious features, raising concerns regarding their actual efficacy.
+This case study explores the robustness of an anomaly detection system based on variational autoencoder generative models through the use of eXplainable AI methods.
+The goal is to get a different perspective on the real performances of anomaly detectors that use reconstruction differences.
+In our case study we discovered that, in many cases, samples are detected as anomalous for the wrong or misleading factors.

 ## Contributions 📃
 In this research, we: